I am in an emergency situation or experiencing a crisis. What should I do?

 Can a student receive mental health care services anywhere else besides Counseling Services?

-Yes, students are welcome to seek out any care provider they feel is the best fit for their needs.
-Pitt-Bradford does have an arrangement with The Guidance Center by which an enrolled student can receive a limited number of sessions at no charge.
-This applies to both psychiatric care and therapy.
-A student may call The Guidance Center directly (at 814-362-6535), and Counseling Services staff are available to help students, if that is desired.
+Students are welcome to seek out any care provider they feel is the best fit for their needs.
+Pitt-Bradford does have an arrangement with The Guidance Center by which an enrolled student can be referred to The Guidance Center after meeting with the Student Counseling Center.
+These sessions are a limited number of sessions at no charge, and this may also apply to both psychiatric care and therapy.